Sooigee/FabricProxyPlus/README.md

 > ⚠️ This mod does **not** use any code from the original FabricProxy.

-## 🔧 Features
+## Notice

-- BungeeCord IP forwarding support
-- Correct player IP and UUID passthrough
-- Plug-and-play with minimal setup
-- Clean, updated codebase built for modern Fabric
+- This mod only supports bungee, if you want velocity, I advise you checkout [FabricProxy-Lite](https://github.com/OKTW-Network/FabricProxy-Lite).

-- ## ⬆️ Versions currently supported:
+- ## Versions currently supported:

 - fabric 1.21.6